 Back at the trailhead, you probably noticed that the trail branched off in two directions.
 It’s time now for you to take the Bluff Overlook Trail, a short, steep trail leading up to an overlook that every Nashvillian needs to experience.
-While I wouldn’t recommend this trail for very small children or anyone with mobility issues, older children will do fine — Though it’s quite a climb, this trail is only ⅓ mile long.
+While I wouldn’t recommend this trail for very small children or anyone with mobility issues, older children (I’d say ages 5 and up) will do fine — Though it’s quite a climb, this trail is only ⅓ mile long.

 At the top, you’ll find this ridge with a natural stone ‘bench.’
 Is this not amazing?

 This area was a hotbed of activity for Indians during the Mississippian Period (A.D.
 1000-1450).
 Nearby is Mound Bottom, a state-owned site consisting of 34 ancient Native American mounds, accessible only by guided tour.
 Mound Bottom is also an experience of a lifetime and well worth the tour — I plan on covering it in a separate post.
 There are also rock shelters in these ridges, where archaeologists have found evidence of human inhabitation as far back as 7,000 years ago!